resvendsen/mapproject/README.md

 React-google-maps was used to create a custom component called Infobox.
 Infobox replaces google-maps' InfoWindow.

 The Facebook create-react-app package was used to seed the initial project skeleton.

+The alternate map theme, called "Fancy" in the app, is DemoFancyMapStyles.json from github.com/tomchentw/react-google-maps/src/components/addons.

+Foursquare.com is used as the source database for finding venues.
+It also provides detailed information for each venue.

+Google Maps is the source for rendering maps and markers.
+Google Maps Geocoder provide the latitude and longitude for the actual location of the device requesting the search information.

 # mapproject